JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 ### Quadrant 2: Shallow and Specific

-Here we are adding some more structure by focusing on a single topic, by engaging in it continously during a good period (few weeks), but usually the time dedicated to the activities will make the learning shallower.
+Here we are adding some more structure by focusing on a single topic, by engaging in it continuously during a good period (few weeks), but usually the time dedicated to the activities will make the learning shallower.

 Shallow and Specific could be...